 Vacations are great for your mental and physical health, but not so much for your bank account.
 So check out these cheap entertainment alternatives instead!

 Summer is a time to enjoy the nice weather and take some time for yourself to unwind and relax.
 For some, that means annual summer sojourns to distant countries or all-inclusive cruises to tropical islands.
-But for those of us on a budget or working to save for things like weddings or emergency funds—or working to pay down debt from no credit check loans or bad credit loans—a destination vacation is just not in the cards.
+But for those of us on a budget or working to save for things like weddings or emergency funds a destination vacation is just not in the cards.

 While that doesn’t mean you can’t have fun this summer.
 Plus, taking some time to enjoy your summer is important because vacations from work have been shown to improve our mental and physical health.
 The average American takes only eight days off a year, even when their employers offer more paid time off than that.
 According to an NPR poll, less than half of American workers with paid time off have used the majority of their days!